abdoemadselim/Vacation-Tracking-System/README.md

 6. The system must ensure role-based access control (RBAC) for different user types (employees, managers, HR).

 ---

+## 🛠 Constrains
+1. The system must not exceed the defined budget and timeline
+2. The system must ensure 99% uptime.
+3. The system must support at least 100 concurrent users without performance degradation.
+4. The system must work on both mobile and desktop with responsive design
+5. All access and changes to leave data must be logged.
+6. Must comply with different regional leave policies and employment contracts.

 ## 🧠 Requirements Analysis & Design